Nothing is more important than our health, and one of the easiest ways to monitor our health is none other than our urine!

 6. Kidney Stones

 Kidney stones are made of hardened minerals and salts.
-These stones can’t remain in the kidneys forever, however, and that’s why the body will attempt to push these stones through the ureters, into the bladder, then finally out the urethra.
-Understandably, pushing these stones through such narrow and sensitive spaces can lead to inflammation and even small tears.
-The result?
-Blood in the urine, which can give it a cloudy or dark appearance.
+These stones can’t remain in the kidneys forever, however, and that’s why the body will attempt to push these stones out the urethra.
+Understandably, pushing these stones through such narrow and sensitive spaces can lead to inflammation and small tears.
+The result is typically bloody urine.

-Chyluria is a rare medical condition that may be due to a number of causes, including a parasitic infection.
+Chyluria is a rare medical condition that may occur due to a number of causes, including a parasitic infection.

 Chyluria is a result of issues with the lymphatic system.
 This system is part of both our immune and circulatory systems and helps the body get rid of harmful substances, like waste and even toxins.
 Chyluria occurs when fluid from this system accidentally gets into the kidneys.
 Because lymphatic fluid contains white blood cells, it can turn urine into a milky white.

 Remember: this condition is rare.
 The following, however, is incredibly common.

 Vaginal inflammation, or vaginitis, is incredibly common and can occur in women of any age.
 Namely, this condition can be due to infections, and when the body detects an infection, it mounts an immune response, which includes creating extra white blood cells.
 Vaginitis can also result in unusual vaginal discharge.
 Both of these events often may make urine cloudy.